 When they had just been seated at a table, Crypto-Mike thought “now is as good as ever”, and presented her with the printout of the donation to Save the Children.
 Hantu Kopek stared in disbelief at the printout, following which she asked:

 “But, I saw an order confirmation from REEDS Jewelers in your email inbox…?”

 “Ooooh, yeah I just wanted to check if they really did accept cryptocurrency payments, which they did.
 I immediately cancelled the order though, I can’t afford that.
 Why did you go through my email inbox anyway?”

 Then hell broke loose.
 Statements like “It’s MY birthday – not any starving kid’s birthday!” and “Can I wear this present?” and “let me decide when I want to be a good Samaritan” were discharged.
 The grand finale was a:

 “I’m breaking up with you Crypto-Mike, you only care about your cryptocurrencies anyway”.

 Back alone at the apartment; Crypto-Mike connected his laptop to his curved 55” TV.
-The night didn’t end as planned, but at least it gave him proper time to see what’s new at Naughty America and Pornhub.
-He ended the evening with checking his holdings on his Enjin Wallet and reviewing today’s market development at Changelly.
+He checked his holdings on his Enjin Wallet and reviewing today’s market development at Changelly.
 He said to himself: